cebamps/react-di-pattern/README.md

 ## Example and scope

 The example in this repository illustrates the problem and its solution in a specific scope.
-Namely, feature F is connected to a Redux store, receives its inputs from it and produces its effects through dispatched actions.
+Namely, we start with a feature F that is connected to a Redux store: it subscribes to the store to obtain data, and produces state updates through dispatched actions.

-This is interesting, because that makes the feature coupled with the rest of our app in a special way.
+This is interesting, because the Redux connection makes the feature coupled with the rest of our app in a special way.
-Unlike your regular component tree that exclusively communicates with its context through props at its root, here the coupling with the app permeates through the tree.
+Unlike your regular component subtree that exclusively communicates with parent components through props at the root of the subtree, here the coupling with the Redux store permeates through the tree.
+In particular, we cannot take a copy of that subtree and graft it somewhere else and expect the two copies to be independent: they both connect to the same part of the store, and therefore share the same state.

+One way to remedy that is to refactor feature F to stop explicitly connecting to the Redux store, and use prop drilling instead to pass down the state values and update callbacks.
-If our feature F is large enough, refactoring to such a prop-driven component might be costly.
+But if our feature F is large enough, refactoring to such a prop-driven component could be costly.
 In the process, we might also miss out on [the performant re-rendering][react-redux-history] provided by React Redux.

+Instead, we will keep the Redux connection as-is, and take inspiration from dependency injection (DI) to parameterize it, construct two copies of feature F that connect to independent parts of the Redux store.

 In this repository, we keep things simple: our feature F is the classic counter component, connected to Redux state.